openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Buster Root on ZFS.rst

 **Caution**: On systems with extremely high memory pressure, using a zvol for swap can result in lockup, regardless of how much swap is still available.
-There is `a bug report upstrea
+There is `a bug report upstream
 <https://github.com/zfsonlinux/zfs/issues/7734>`__.

 #.
 Create a volume dataset (zvol) for use as a swap device::